subina01/Todo-App/README.md

 ### ToDoApp.Core

-- Domain Folder:It contains core business logic(ITodoServices) and entities (ToDo.cs)
+- Domain Folder:It contains core business logic(ITodoServices)and(IJwtServices) and entities (ToDo.cs)
 - DTO Folder: It contains Data transfer object for transferring data between layers which is TodoResponseDTO.cs.
 It contains dtos for request and response of the todo data specific to each method in the Todorepository.
+- Services Folder :It implements Jwt Interface and contains a method to generate JWT token for authorization

 ### Purpose